 The Kalahari is only semi-arid, and is not a true desert.
 The weather is extreme, with very dry and cold winters.
 While the summer months are very hot and wet.
 It is the kind of place that will not be the same as your previous visit.
-Seasonal migrations bring their own dramas and the best time to visit Central Kalahari is during the changing of the seasons.
+Seasonal migrations bring their own dramas and the best time to visit Central Kalahari in Botswana is during the changing of the seasons.

 The diversity and eco-systems of the Kalahari Pans seems never ending: rolling grass dunes, valleys of ancient rivers and the vast, flat clay or salt pans.
 The Kalahari's rich diversity and roots in ancient civilisation, redefine the wildlife experience.

 The desert is a journey into ancient traditions, silence, unusual creatures and infinite stars.
-Take time to visit and interact with the San people in Deception Valley, or explore the Makgadikgadi salt pans on a nature walk...
+Take time to visit and interact with the San people in Deception Valley, or explore the Makgadikgadi salt pans.

 Predators abound, with Black-backed Jackals (pictured left, Lions, Leopards, and Cheetahs commonly encountered.
 The lack of surface water means that predators must get their liquid requirements from the prey they hunt.

 Central Kalahari wildlife has adapted to the challenging desert environment in interesting ways so as to conserve water and energy, exemplifying the remarkable tenacity of the life of the region.
 Animals such as the oryx have adapted to the lack of water in the Kalahari by developing physiological mechanism of controlling water loss, and springbok have found their own unique method of survival.

 Enter the ancient mythology of the San bushmen of the Kalahari.
 Voyage back some 20 000 years as you come face to face with the over 4,500 rock paintings of Tsodilo Hills.
 The only wildlife in this area is the ancient images you see depicted upon the rocks.
 A rare insight into an ancient art form at this this one-of-a-kind UNESCO Heritage Site.